Mike is a partner in the International Trade and National Security Group and Co-Chair of the firm’s Anti-Money Laundering and Trade Sanctions Group.

 - Compliance program design, implementation, and overhaul

 Mike routinely represents clients in enforcement matters before OFAC, the Directorate of Defense Trade Controls (“DDTC”), the Bureau of Industry & Security (“BIS”), CBP, and other federal government agencies.
-In the past three years, he has represented clients in more than 65 enforcement matters, including voluntary disclosures and agency-led investigations (subpoenas, directed disclosures, seizures and detentions).
-Mike has also led a number of internal investigations, compliance audits, and risk assessments in Asia, Europe, the Middle East, and North and South America.
-Additionally, he has experience advising clients on compliance in high-risk, emerging markets, such as Iraq, South Sudan, Libya, Afghanistan, and Burma (Myanmar).
+In the past three years, he has represented clients in more than 75 enforcement matters, including voluntary disclosures and agency-led investigations (subpoenas, directed disclosures, seizures and detentions).

 Prior to private practice, Mike clerked for the Fraud Section of the U.S. Department of Justice, Criminal Division, where he assisted FCPA prosecutions.
 He also clerked at the U.S. Attorney’s Office for the District of Columbia and the U.S. Court of Federal Claims.
-As a litigator, Mike tried more than two dozen jury and bench trials, in addition to representing companies in arbitration.
+As a litigator, Mike tried more than two dozen jury and bench trials.